Nosto/nosto-prestashop/README.md

 ## Changelog

+* 2.1.1
+    * Fix SDK sub-repository to use https instead of ssh

 * 2.1.0
     * Improve server-to-server order confirmations
     * Implement all communication with Nosto through the Nosto SDK library